khumarahn/p-var/README.md

 perhaps N log(N).
 But its worst case complexity is N<sup>2</sup>.
 This happens in pathological situations such as monotone paths in R.
 The [one-dimensional method](https://link.springer.com/article/10.1007/s10986-018-9414-3)
-works with monotone paths much faster.
+works with such paths much faster.